stuartpb/southport-system/README.md

 ## Installing

-As the `pi` user on the system, from the user's home directory:
+As the `southport` user on the system, from the user's home directory:

 ```sh
 git clone https://github.com/stuartpb/southport-system.git